JamieFristrom/dungeonlife/README.md

 And this is the first time I've released open soure in this manner - if there are common practices it would be nice for me to do let me know!
 A good place to ask would be on the Discord (https://discord.gg/7BQNSu which requires a Roblox username) or Twitter (https://twitter.com/happionlabs.)

+# downloading / cloning

+You'll need to use git-lfs; it should prompt you to set that up automatically.
+The RBLX and other large files use git-lfs.

 # building

 Anyways, here's how to build for the first time.
 Most of these instructions are adapted from (https://roblox-ts.github.io/docs/guides/github-installation)